D00mch/DartClojure/README.md

 ## How to use

+Two things to note:

+1. Copy-paste only widget's part, like `return Column(...),`, without method declaration.
+2. Quotes inside string are substituted with typographical quotes `“`.

-There are two options now: using jar or jvm repl.
+There are two options now:
+1. jar;
+2. jvm repl.

-### Api with Jar
+### API with Jar

 There are two ways to interact with the [jar][4].
 First one is to run it each time: